shotokan/platform-science-code-exercise/README.md

 $ godoc -http=:6060
 ```

-Once the godoc server is running we can enter:
+Once the godoc server is running we can open it using a browser:

 *http://localhost:6060/pkg/github.com/shotokan/platform-science-code-exercise/*